-A. I am commenting on what Tom from KS, had mentioned about possibly utilizing Permatex Gasket Remover to remove powder coating from parts, he had not tried it yet, however was contemplating it's use.
-Please review my comments, prior to using Gasket Removers to remove powder coat.
+A. I am commenting on what Tom from KS, had mentioned about possibly utilizing Gasket Remover to remove powder coating from parts, he had not tried it yet, however was contemplating it's use.
+Please review my comments prior to using Gasket Removers to remove powder coat.

 Past paint stripping technologies were based on this same chlorinated solvent, synonymously called Methylene Chloride.
 This is a chemical that I personally would stay away from utilizing to remove paint and powder coating, with all the safer alternatives available today.

-There is good news, we at MilesChemicalSolutions.com, provide a variety of eco-friendly: Green type stripping solutions for stripping paint, varnish removers and to remove powder coating.
+There is good news, eco-friendly, Green type stripping solutions for stripping paint, varnish removers and to remove powder coating are available.

 Best regards, Sam

 December 3, 2012 -- this entry appended to this thread by editor in lieu of spawning a duplicative thread

 Q. Planning to use gasket remover to strip powder coated handlebars for chrome plating.
 Will this cause any problems for chrome plating?Brad de Leon

 Q. Can anyone tell me how to remove the powder coating from the copper tube?
 I had tried thinner, wire brush and sandpaper but nothing worked properly.
 Please suggest to me an effective method to remove the powder coating.Parag Pemgirikar